SekenderNaveed1/TOSCheck/README.md

 Yes.
 That’s actually where the real chaos hides.

 **Does it have plans for updates?**
-Yeah — maybe prettier reports, more pattern types, maybe a UI if I get bored again, which I sincerley hope I dont.
+Yeah — maybe prettier reports, more pattern types, maybe a UI if I get bored again, which I sincerely hope I don’t.

 **Is this an “AI startup”?**
 No. It’s not a company.
 It’s just a project that should’ve existed already.